 Many people who get infected with Powassan virus do not develop symptoms.
 People who do get sick with a Powassan virus infection may develop a fever, headache, sore muscles, weakness, vomiting, loss of coordination, difficulty speaking and seizures.

-Powassan virus can also infect the central nervous system and cause meningitis or encephalitis.
+Powassan virus can infect the central nervous system and cause meningitis or encephalitis.
 Even after recovering from a Powassan virus infection, many people may have permanent neurological symptoms.
-In a smaller number of cases, Powassan virus can also be fatal.
+In a smaller number of cases, Powassan virus can be fatal.

 A Powassan virus infection can only be diagnosed through laboratory testing.
 Commercial and hospital laboratories cannot test for this disease, but under certain circumstances testing is available through the Vermont Department of Health and CDC.